kaltura/all-in-one-video-pack.wordpress/readme.txt

 This is not just another video embed tool - it includes every functionality you might need for video and rich-media, including the ability to upload/ record/import videos and publish them directly to your post, enable video comments, centrally manage and track your video content.
 You will instantly enhance user engagement on your WordPress site by enriching it with video.
 Leverage the full power of our Online Video Platform: superb playback, audience engagement, monetization, video management, social sharing, mobile and tablet delivery and more.
 Kaltura will handle all the heavy lifting in the back-end, including transcoding, storing, and streaming of your video content.

-It�s simple to install, use and customize -  [download the Kaltura All-in-One Video Plugin](http://downloads.wordpress.org/plugin/all-in-one-video-pack.2.5.zip) and choose one of two options to host and manage your Kaltura back-end:
+It's simple to install, use and customize -  [download the Kaltura All-in-One Video Plugin](http://downloads.wordpress.org/plugin/all-in-one-video-pack.2.5.zip) and choose one of two options to host and manage your Kaltura back-end:

 **Kaltura Hosted Solution (Kaltura SaaS) - Free Trial and Affordable Packages**
 -------------